 For a wonderful mix of the classic and the eccentric check out London perfume brand Penhaligons.
 Their gorgeous sample box is one of my favourite things to buy as a gift.

 One of my favourite places in London is The School of Life.
-The School of Life was created by philosopher Alain De Botton (who is AMAZING – I have a serious crush on him) with the aim of teaching us all the things we don’t learn in school – self-knowledge, how to manage relationships, how to be happy, how to find calm and many other terrific topics.
+The School of Life was created by philosopher Alain De Botton (who is AMAZING – I have a serious crush on him) to teach us all the things we don’t learn in school – self-knowledge, how to manage relationships, how to be happy, how to find calm and many other terrific topics.

-Their classes and courses are always delivered with a sense of humour and I promise they are very down to earth and useful.
-The School of Life is running virtual classes covering everything from How to Find Love to Finding a new job to improving your emotional intelligence.
+Their classes and courses are always delivered with a sense of humor and I promise they are very down to earth and useful.
+The School of Life is running virtual classes covering everything from How to Find Love, finding a new job, and improving your emotional intelligence.

 The Best Movies set in London

-Have a much happier view of London by working your way through some Richard Curtis movies!
+Have a much happier view of London by working your way through some Richard Curtis movies.
 Start with the first – and I think the best – of his film’s Four Weddings and a Funeral and see how Hugh Grant became famous.
-Then enjoy some more Hugh in Notting Hill and if you’ve had a few wines Love Actually will seem sweet rather than sucky!

 In my opinion, all of the Bridget Jones movies are worth another watch and will make you smile.
 Particularly Hugh.
 The other quintessential London movie actor is Simon Pegg.
 Run Fat Boy Run is very amusing and he also stars in the far less well known but really cute Man Up.